CSCfi/csc-user-guide/docs/apps/sen2cor.md

 ## Advanced usage

 Further configuration of `L2A_Process` can be done via the `L2A_GIPP.xml` file.
-After running `L2A_Process` for the first time, you can find the default GIPP file your $HOME/sen2cor/2.9/cfg directory.
-Here you can adjust it to your needs using any editor and add it to the call: L2A_Process --GIP_L2A $HOME/sen2cor/2.9/cfg/L2A_GIPP.xml <other arguments>
+After running `L2A_Process` for the first time, you can find the default GIPP file in your `$HOME/sen2cor/2.9/cfg` directory.
+Here you can adjust it to your needs using any editor and add it to the call: `L2A_Process --GIP_L2A $HOME/sen2cor/2.9/cfg/L2A_GIPP.xml <other arguments>` .

 ## License and citing